huggingface/blog/object-detection-leaderboard.md

 * **AP-M**: It applies AP@[.5:.05:.95] considering (medium-sized) ground-truth objects with \\( 32^2 < \text{area} < 96^2 \\) pixels.
 * **AP-L**: It applies AP@[.5:.05:.95] considering (large) ground-truth objects with \\( 32^2 < \text{area} < 96^2\\) pixels.

-For Average Recall (AR), 10 IoU thresholds (0.5, 0.55, 0.6,...,0.95) are used to compute the recall values.
+For Average Recall (AR), 10 IoU thresholds (0.5, 0.55, 0.6,...,0.95) are used to compute the Recall values.
 AR is computed by either limiting the number of detections per image or by limiting the detections based on the object's area.

 * **AR-1**: considers up to 1 detection per image.
 * **AR-10**: considers up to 10 detection per image.